CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Methods

 \subsection{Factorized Temporal and Spatial Autoregression}

-We design our model to generate videos through a factorized temporal–spatial autoregressive framework, as illustrated in~\Cref{fig:infer_framework}.
-Specifically, CanvasMAR proceeds in two stages: 1) a temporal embedding $zt^{(i)} \in \mathbb{R}^{n \times d}$, where $n$ denotes the number of frame tokens and $d$ the hidden dimension, is autoregressively generated using a Temporal ViT~\citep{dosovitskiy2020image}, taking all past frames $f^{(<i)}$ as context; 2) this temporal embedding is then provided as a conditioning sequence to the spatial autoregressive model, implemented as a Masked Autoregressive Model~\citep{li2024autoregressive}, which generates image tokens in randomly ordered sets for the next frame $f^{(i)}$.
+We design our model to generate videos through a factorized temporal-spatial autoregressive framework, as illustrated in~\cref{fig:infer_framework}.
+For clarity, we denote hidden representations by $z$ and refer to the temporal and canvas latents as $z_t$ and $z_c$.
+Specifically, CanvasMAR proceeds in two stages for generating the next frame $i$: 1) a temporal embedding $z_t^{(i)} \in \mathbb{R}^{n \times d}$, where $n$ denotes the number of frame tokens and $d$ the hidden dimension, is autoregressively generated for frame $i$, using a Temporal ViT~\cite{dosovitskiy2020image} that conditions on all past frames $f^{(<i)}$; 2) this temporal embedding is provided as a conditioning sequence to the Spatial MAR, implemented as a masked autoregressive model~\cite{li2024autoregressive}, which generates image tokens set by set for the next frame $f^{(i)}$.

-The attention mask of the Temporal ViT is designed as a \emph{hybrid} structure~\citep{deng2024autoregressive, yu2025videomar}—causal across frames and bidirectional within each frame.
-This design preserves temporal causality while maintaining comprehensive spatial perception within frames, which also enables \emph{KV caching}, further accelerating the video generation process.
+The attention mask of the Temporal ViT follows the \emph{hybrid} structure of~Deng \etal~\cite{deng2024autoregressive}, Yu \etal~\cite{yu2025videomar}—causal across frames and bidirectional within each frame.
+This design preserves temporal causality while maintaining comprehensive spatial perception within frames, and it enables frame-level \emph{KV caching}, further accelerating generation.